Hurricane Fiona: Puerto Rico

 At least 670 people were rescued from impacted sites following Fiona's deluge.
 U.S. President Joe Biden approved a disaster declaration for the island, allowing funding for search and rescue, debris removal, and shelter and food among other accommodations for a month.
 Damage and debris left from Fiona disallowed rescuers and officials from entering affected areas.
 By September 22, 470 people and 48 pets remained in shelters.
 Biden's disaster declaration also allowed FEMA to assist survivors in 55 municipalities and for public assistance in all 78 of them.
 7 million liters of water, 4 million ready-to-eat meals, more than 215 generators, 100,000 tarps, and more were provided in four warehouses around Puerto Rico.
 A few days after the hurricane struck, a delegation from United Hatzalah of Israel arrived to provide psychological and emotional stabilization to those affected by the storm in various sections of the island.
 Working together with local community leaders and organizations including PR4PR, Chabad, and FREMS, the team assisted hundreds of people in the municipalities of Anasco and Loiza providing them with basic medical check ups, and psychological first aid tools to help them cope with the aftermath of the storm.
+El Yunque National Forest partially re-opened from the storm on October 12.